unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `normalization="disabled"`

-> The presence of this attrinbute indicates that normalization will not be applied to input text, matching, or output.
+> The presence of this attribute indicates that normalization will not be applied to input text, matching, or output.
 > See [Normalization](#normalization) for additional details.
 >
 > **Note**: while this attribute is allowed by the specification, it should be used with caution.